-The preliminary chemical tests were performed to screen bioactive compounds and GC -MS analysis for ethanolic extract.
-Qualitative analysis of leaves was performed according to standard procedures toindicate preliminary analysis of chemical constituents (Tawfeeq AA2022, Tawfeeq AA 2018, and Eldalawy R 2021).
+Qualitative analysis of leaves was performed according to standard procedures to indicate preliminary analysis of chemical constituents(14),(15),(16).

-1. Test for screening of Saponins (Foam Test):
+Test for screening of Saponins (Foam Test):

-Approximately one mL of Methanolic extract was mixed with (5mL) of distilledwater in a test tube and then shaken vigorously, the persistent foam at least 1cm in height indicates the presence of saponin.
+Approximately one mL of Methanolic extract was mixed with (5mL) of distilled water in a test tube and then shaken vigorously, the persistent foam at least 1cm in height indicates the presence of saponin.

-2. Test for screening of Terpenoids (Salkowski Test):
+1. Test for screening of Terpenoids (Salkowski Test):

-About 4mL of alcoholic extract was mixed with chloroform (2mL), then 3mL of concentrated sulphuric acid was carefully added.
+About 4mL of alcoholic extract was mixed with chloroform (2mL), then carefully added 3mL of concentrated sulphuric acid.
 A reddish-brown color is formed to indicate the presence of terpenoids.

-3. Benedict's test:
+2. Benedict's test: